ShujiaHuang/liusylab.org/content/authors/siyang-liu/_index.md

 Dr. Siyang Liu is a tenured Associate Professor of Medical Bioinformatics at Zhongshan School of Medicine, Sun Yat-sen University.
 She received her BSc in Biology from Sun Yat-sen University in 2011, followed by an MSc and a PhD in Bioinformatics from the University of Copenhagen in 2015 and 2017, respectively.
 Before joining Sun Yat-sen University in 2021, she held positions as a Senior Bioinformatics Engineer and Senior Research Scientist at BGI.

 Her research focuses on developing and applying large-scale data analytics, statistical genetics, and bioinformatics methods to elucidate disease mechanisms and advance therapeutic discovery, with a particular interest in major diseases affecting women and children.
 She has led research projects supported by the National Natural Science Foundation of China (NSFC) and Innovation Fund Denmark (Innovationsfonden).
-As a (co-)first or corresponding author, she has published in prestigious journals such as Cell, Nature, Nature Genetics, Blood, the Journal of Hepatology, and Nature Communications.
+As a (co-)first or corresponding author, she has published her work in prestigious journals such as Cell, Nature, Nature Genetics, Blood, the Journal of Hepatology, and Nature Communications.

 **Current Position**